 - Top with pieces of creamy feta cheese.
 Cover and refrigerate for a bit before serving.

 - For best flavor, mix the orzo salad while the pasta is still somewhat warm so it will absorb as much of the dressing flavors as possible.
-Cover and refrigerate for a bit before serving to allow flavors to meld.
+Cover and refrigerate for a bit (up to an hour) before serving to allow flavors to meld.

 - Visit our online shop to browse quality Mediterranean ingredients including extra virgin olive oils and spices.